-Moreover, critics contend that the CRU tends to "rubber stamp" the reexamination request filed by the requester in inter partes proceedings and that the first office action almost always rejects all of the claims.
-Some contend that this improperly shifts the presumption to the patent owner that the claims are prima facie invalid.
-They also contend that the patent owner essentially only has the response to the first office action to put forth evidence of non-obviousness and that trying "to prove a negative" is daunting at best, and a practical impossibility at worst.
+Moreover, critics contend that the CRU tends to "rubber stamp" the reexamination request filed by the requester in inter partes proceedings and that the first Office action almost always rejects all of the claims.
+Recently, however, the CRU has granted several requests for reexamination where the order did not adopt all SNQs and or proposed rejections.
+Some contend that any "rubber stamp" improperly shifts the presumption to the patent owner that the claims are prima facie invalid.
+They also contend that the patent owner essentially can only put forth evidence of nonobviousness in response to the first Office action and that trying "to prove a negative" is daunting at best, and a practical impossibility at worst.
 Critics argue that this approach subverts the constitutional basis for patents.

-Finally, some critics contend that the PTO is pressuring the CRU to be very negative towards claims in reexamination to mollify powerful political forces at work.
-Those political forces seek to weaken valuable patent rights owned by non-practicing entities, which happen to encompass entities such as universities and R&D innovation companies.
+Finally, some critics contend that the PTO is pressuring the CRU to be negative towards claims in reexamination to perhaps mollify powerful political forces at work.
+It is argued that those political forces seek to weaken valuable patent rights owned by non-practicing entities, which happen to encompass entities such as universities and R&D innovation companies.
 Some perceive that these entities are being ganged up on and attacked unfairly in the courts.
 The employees of the PTO interviewed by the authors believe that this criticism is unfounded.
 These employees counter that any pressures from the PTO are limited to meeting deadlines and timelines.